 - Big-Ask Spread

 For scalpers looking to leverage trade, they would need to use borrowed capital which allows them to trade with more than they have in their wallets.
 For some crypto exchanges, this allows a trader to borrow up to 100 times your account balance, allowing them to increase their position size and potential profits.
-It isn’t without its risks, however: as the higher an investor leverages, the more chance there is of getting liquidated.
+It isn’t without its risks, however: the higher an investor leverages, the more chance it is getting liquidated.

 The Advantages Of Scalping

 For investors who want to stay completely in tune with the market they have invested in, scalping can be highly beneficial, as you can get the feel of minute fluctuations and price variations which other investors may miss.
-This allows you to make a constant return, meaning you feel the benefits of your investments without the panic of sitting on a tumbling portfolio, with no clear view of its longevity or ability to rebuild itself.
+It allows you to make a constant return, meaning you feel the benefits of your investments without the panic of sitting on a tumbling portfolio with no clear view of its longevity or ability to rebuild itself.

 Scalping does require an ability to accurately read charts and obtain pinpointed knowledge on all crypto exchanges, which means it is not ideal for investors who are shy of becoming fully and regularly absorbed in the market.

 When examining scalp trading, it is also crucial to mention day trading – a similar (but not identical) method of trading crypto coins.
 Both require a strong understanding of the market and excellent money and risk management skills.

 Unlike scalping, however, day trading usually focuses on hourly analysis rather than making decisions minute-by-minute.
 Secondly, day trading requires opening multiple trades every day, seeing as the overall profit from each trade is going to be relatively low.

 Swing traders can be a bit more passive compared to day or scalping traders.
 It is because, although scalpers are frequently monitoring the market and making their decisions based on the market trends that are happening at the moment, a swing trader will wait for the most notable crypto price swings, which can earn them a larger profit.